“You have to adapt.”

-Lights Online Film School was recently fortunate enough to have the opportunity to chat with Camille Marotte about his work in the commercial field.
-Many of you will be familiar with his work, as his portfolio is incredibly popular on Vimeo.
+Lights Online Film School was fortunate enough to sit down with director Camille Marotte and discuss his work in the commercial field.
+Many of our readers will be familiar with his projects, as they’re incredibly popular on Vimeo.

-As a freelancer if you want to keep your projects coming but also maintain your creativity (and the same time be able to eat our at restaurants), you need to have different ways to get different kinds of jobs.
-Moving from a team of 80 on one job to a team of 3 on the next one is really refreshing and what you learn shooting a web commercial or a clip with friend can help you when shooting a big TV commercial.
+As a freelancer if you want to keep your projects coming but also maintain your creativity (and the same time be able to eat out at restaurants), you need to have different ways to get different kinds of jobs.
+Moving from a team of 80 on one job to a team of 3 on the next one is really refreshing and what you learn shooting a web commercial or a clip with a friend can help you when shooting a big TV commercial.
 It’s really important for me to have a fresh eye, avoiding repetition, and to push every project to something that brings emotion.

-So basically I have my representation in France and in different countries with production houses and agents, I also co-founded a collective www.blacknegative.com (hi guys !) who delivers premium web and corporate films for big companies, and I’m still contacted directly as a freelancer for various jobs where I basically can do everything from concept to final grading (and my own coffees).
+So basically I have my representation in France and in different countries with production houses and agents; I also co-founded a collective that delivers premium web and corporate films for big companies, and I’m still contacted directly as a freelancer for various film jobs, where I basically do everything from concept to final grading (and my own coffees).

-It was one of my very first video using the 5D Mark II back in 2009 but I still like it despite the mistakes I made, and it’s still in my portfolio today (hopefully not for much longer though).
+It was one of my very first videos using the 5D Mark II back in 2009 but I still like it despite the mistakes I made.

 I was impressed by night races and the mood created by the lights and the smoky horses at the end of a run in the winter.
 So I decided that I wanted to do something really epic with very strong music.
 In the end, I was really happy with the final result.

-Let’s take a minute now and deconstruct the commercial for Vincennes.
-I thought the music played into the commercial perfectly.
-It really matched the energy of the images.
-In fact, I noticed this about music in all of your videos.
-Is music something you consider beforehand or is it a decision you come to during post production?
+Wise words.
+Let’s take a moment to deconstruct “Vincennes”.
+First, the music plays to the commercial’s epic feeling perfectly.
+It really matches the energy of the images.
+In fact, this is something I’ve noticed in all of your work.
+Is music something you consider before production, or do you find your way to it in post?

-I was using sound design elements before in my workflow, but in a destructural way like in Bose.evOlve, but now I’m using them to push the immersive feel.
-I also used some sounds of nature on my upcoming TVC for Nivea and it really helps getting you closer to the action.
+I was using sound design elements before in my workflow, but in a de-structural way like in my video Bose.evOlve.
+Now I’m using them to push the immersive feel.

-For Vincennes we had a sound designer with a microphone and all the equipment during the shooting but sometimes if I find a specific sound in a sound library I would just use that too.
+For Vincennes we had a sound designer with a microphone and all the equipment during the shoot, but sometimes if I find a specific sound in a sound library, I would just use that too.
 It’s really whatever works the best (just don’t tell the sound designer).

-We were shooting from a traveling car at this moment with a 100m and 360m focal lenses which were pretty stable, but I kept the natural movement of the camera at this moment which adds to the epic fight on the finish line.
+We were shooting from a traveling car at that moment with a 100m and 360m focal lenses which were pretty stable, but I kept the natural movement of the camera, which adds to the epic fight on the finish line.

 What helps a lot too is to shoot using reflections, windows, water on the ground, anything that will create an interesting composition in the end with a picture inside the picture.

-I think that for web commercials about 10% of the shots make it into the final edit, when in TVC it’s more like 5% (because you do many more takes for one shot, and it’s painful).
+For web commercials, about 10% of the shots make it into the final edit, when in television commercials it’s more like 5% (because you do many more takes for one shot, and it’s painful).

-Did you use any studio lights at all during the production of this video?
+Did you use any studio lights during the production of “Vincennes“?
 Or was it all natural light?
-For example at :45 (see above) I notice a light little highlight of wet grass under the credits?
-Do you light this or did you find it like that and add a vignette?
+For example, at 00:45, I noticed a subtle highlight of wet grass under the credits – did you create this or was it there?